Derykian/Derykian.github.io/index.md

 The input data with a shape of 224x224 is fed into the first convolutional layer. *filters, feature mapping, stride, same and valid, activation,...*

 ### Transfer Learning

+Currently in machine learning, an abundance of training data is key to good results.
+However, the volume of data required is often not available for every application, or to every machine learning developer.
+One way to remedy this is to use a different network pre-trained on a different dataset, as the base of the model for your new task, and this is Transfer Learning.
+Transfer learning is used when high network capacity is needed, but limited training data is available.
+The base networks are usually chosen such that their training data share a similar featureset to the new application.
+In image processing applications, it is common practice to start by retraining only the fully-connected layers of the base model, keeping the feature-detection portion intact.